 When you lose or gain weight, do your breasts change size?

 Breasts alter size as a woman’s monthly cycle progresses, as well as as a result of pregnancy, drugs, and hormones.
 In addition to these factors, breast size and shape are affected by weight increase or loss.

 There is no muscle in the breasts themselves.
 Instead, they are made up of two different types of tissue.
 The majority of this is fatty tissue, which gives the breast its bulk and shape, with the remainder being glandular tissue, which contains the mammary glands and ducts that make breast milk.
 The proportions of these tissues vary greatly since every woman is genetically unique.

 Women are discovering that losing weight can improve their outcomes and make their breasts appear fuller.
-It’s always a matter of personal preference, so talk to your plastic surgeon in Santa Monica CA about it for the best results.
+It’s always a matter of personal preference, so talk to your plastic surgeon about it for the best results.
 These issues highlight the importance of discussing your weight-loss objectives and making appropriate plans.

 Will My Breast Implants Look Good After I Lose Weight?

 While breast implants are unaffected by weight loss, women with more fatty tissue in their breasts are more likely to notice changes whether they gain or lose weight.
 Those with a lot of adipose tissue may shed up to a cup size after losing 20 pounds or more.

 After breast augmentation, a little weight loss will have little to no effect on the appearance of your breasts.
 On the other hand, if you lose a lot of weight following surgery, your new implants may cause your breasts to sag and lose some of their fullness.
 Depending on your situation, may consider revision surgery in this case.

 What if I want to lose weight before getting a breast augmentation?